coderesolution/InviewDetection.js/README.md

 ## Defaults

-You can configure InviewDetection.js via options:
+You can configure InviewDetection.js default via options (and overwrite them on a per-animation basis using modifiers):

 ```js
 const inview = new InviewDetection({